tigase/tigase-server/src/main/restructured/Tigase_Development/Tigase_Kernel.rst

 ..
 Warning::

     Kernel is resolving dependencies during injection only using beans visible in its scope.
-This makes it unable to inject an instance of a class which is not registered in the same kernel as a bean or not visible in this kernel scope (see `Scope and visibility <#kernelScope>`__).
+This makes it unable to inject an instance of a class which is not registered in the same kernel as a bean or not visible in this kernel scope (see :ref:`Scope and visibility<kernelScope>`).

 ..
 Warning::